coderefinery/2023-03-21-workshop/content/questions/day4.md

        - ah fun! more to come.
 I (RB) have the ambition to write a blog post about cooking analogies for everything computing related": parallelization, scheduling, resource use, SIMD, ...

 16. If you use code snippets posted online by others, say in stack overflow etc, do you need to cite them?
 Always feel slightly guilty just using them, but then again my coding journey just began and nothing was published yet (not even close).
     - We'll actually talk about this in the second lesson of today!
-Make sure to raise this qusetion again if it's not answered.
+Make sure to raise this question again if it's not answered.

 17. Would like to hear a bit about where things "live" when using Conda.
 Like what happens under the hood, how do channels work?
     - Good question but might take a while to answer.
 Let's see: "channels" are basically a way to organize groups of packages by a single group.
 There is a default anaconda channel, but it also allows others to package and distribute what they need.
 You can select a particular channel when you install packages with `conda`.